platomik/mie-dsv/README.md

 #MIE-DSV.
-Distributed Systems and Computing
+Distributed Systems and Computing.

-###Implementation the PETERSON/DOLEV-KLAWE-RODEH election algorithm in distributed environment.
+##Implementation the PETERSON/DOLEV-KLAWE-RODEH election algorithm in distributed environment.